 In case, a party with cotton candy wasn’t enticing enough, we’re teaching you how to make spiked cotton candy.
 This recipe is sure to please all tastebuds!

-Funny story though, as much as we’ve been busting out the cotton candy machine lately, it rarely, if ever, gets eaten because Jared hates it (weird, right?), and I would be running laps around our building if I ate it all myself.
-Don’t worry though, I’m great at using “taste testing” as an excuse, so it’s all still tried and true!
+Funny story.
+As much as we’ve been busting out the cotton candy machine lately, it rarely (if ever) gets eaten because Jared hates it.
+Weird, right?

+And I would be running laps around our building if I ate it all myself.
+Don’t worry though, I’m great at using “taste testing” as an excuse.
+So it’s all still tried and true!

 In other news, I also want to mention that you can make cotton candy with SUGAR FREE candy, too.
 That’s a game changer my friend!

-P.S.- Shout out to my friend Rob for this genius concoction!…
+P.S.
+Shout out to my friend Rob for this genius concoction!

 The first thing to note about this recipe/technique is that your cotton candy will only have about 50% of the alcohol content of the amount of liquor you use once it’s fully prepped and spun.